glotzerlab/signac/doc/tutorial.rst

     for doc in project.index({'.*/V.txt': TextFormat):
         print(doc)

-The regular expression ``.*/V\.txt`` specifies that all file ending in ``V.txt`` are to be indexed, that would include sub-directories!
+The regular expression ``.*/V\.txt`` specifies that all files ending in ``V.txt`` are to be indexed, that would include sub-directories!

 Database Integration
 --------------------

 The index created in the previous section can now be used for advanced data querying and manipulation.
-Generally the choice of tools to work with the index is up to the user.
+You can export the index into a any tool of your choice.
-For convenience, signac provides selected export routines.
+For convenience, signac provides export routines for MongoDB database collections.

 If we :ref:`configured <configuration>` a MongoDB database we can export the index to a database collection: